ePages-de/epages-devportal/_posts/2017/2017-12-05-debugging-microservices-pt3.md

 If such a header is found and it matches our desired trace id format, we will use it for all proxied upstream requests and also add its value as `X-B3-TraceId` response header.
 Otherwise we let nginx create a fresh trace id randomly via its `ngx.var.request_id` [nginx variable](http://nginx.org/en/docs/http/ngx_http_core_module.html#var_request_id){:target="_blank"}.
 We also derive a 64-bit **span** id from the first 16 characters of the trace id, as required by the [B3 specification](https://github.com/openzipkin/b3-propagation#spanid-1){:target="_blank"}.
+`X-B3-SpanId` as well as a number of typical `X-Forwarded-*` headers are also sent to our upstream microservices.

+Now we can mark our HTTP request with a custom trace id, and it will be propagated upstream into our system of distributed microservices before being echoed back to us as a HTTP response header:

+{% highlight bash %}
+$ curl --include --header 'X-B3-TraceId: dead0000beef0000cafe0000babe0000' https://api-gateway/
+HTTP/1.1 200 OK
+Date: Wed, 29 Nov 2017 16:12:59 GMT
+Content-Type: application/json
+Content-Length: 123
+Connection: keep-alive
+Server: openresty
+X-B3-TraceId: dead0000beef0000cafe0000babe0000

+{
+   ...
+}
+{% endhighlight %}

+Searching for `dead0000beef0000cafe0000babe0000` in our log analysis systems will yield only those log events, that have been generated while processing our marked request.

 ## IDE Debugging
 **TODO**